HuiXu-RS/IR-sounder-spectral-gap-filling/README.md

 We are now trying to fill up the IASI short wave channels beyond 2760 cm-1, which allows IASI to fully cover some broadband short wave channels when it was used as a standard reference (such as, the SEVIRI channel 3B, ...).
 Preliminary results can be found in
  'Xu et al. - 2019 - GSICS, CrIS spectral gap filling - Part II Sensitive test and validation.pdf'.
 The IASI SW channel gap filling coefficients will be uploaded ASAP.

-Usage:
+Spectral gap filling coefficients and testing code:

-The SNPP/JPSS1 CrIS spectral gap filling coefficients as well as readme and testing code (in IDL) is in CrIS directory.
+   a) The SNPP/JPSS1 CrIS spectral gap filling coefficients as well as readme and testing code (in IDL) is in CrIS directory.

-The FY3D HIRAS spectral gap filling coefficients as well as readme and testing code (in IDL) is in HIRS directory.
+   b) The FY3D HIRAS spectral gap filling coefficients as well as readme and testing code (in IDL) is in HIRS directory.

-The METOP IASI spectral gap filling coefficients as well as readme and testing code (in IDL) is in HIRS directory.
+   c) The METOP IASI spectral gap filling coefficients as well as readme and testing code (in IDL) is in HIRS directory.

 Update will be made in the future if it is necessary.

+Contact:
 If you has any suggestions and questions, please let me know,

 HUI XU/UMD
 Assistant Research Scientist